What is Bowen therapy?

 Do you work with couples or children?

-Although the style of therapy I use is suitable for children or young people and I'm qualified to do so, I don't work with couples or with children under 16.
-If you and your partner wanted to see me individually that would be fine, and of course I wouldn't share what one partner said to me with the other unless they specifically asked me to do so.
-The same applies to seeing members of the same family, for example siblings or parents and their sons or daughters.
+Although the style of therapy I use is suitable for children or young people and I'm qualified to do so, I don't work with children under 14.
+I do work with couples and if you and your partner wanted to see me individually as well that would be fine. and of course I wouldn't share what one partner said to me with the other unless they specifically asked me to do so.
+I don't see close family members of existing clients due to the potential conflict of interest and client concerns about confidentiality.

 Do you have any specialisms?

 Emotional therapeutic counselling is suitable for a wide variety of emotional issues.
 Some clients know that they need help with, for example self-esteem or depression, others aren't really sure what their issues are but know they aren't happy or have difficulties coping in certain situations.
-I don't specifically offer support with addiction management or work with those actively using alcohol or drugs as a coping mechanism, nor do I have experience of eating disorders.
+I don't specifically offer support with addiction management or work with those actively using alcohol or drugs as a coping mechanism.
 However if you are interested in working with me then I'd be happy to meet you for a free, no obligation introductory session to find out more about you and what you need.
 If I don't feel I'm the therapist for you then I will try to refer you to someone else who may be more suitable for your particular requirements.
+I also offer a specialist insomnia treatment.

 Do you offer any concessionary rates for low incomes or particular groups?